 In my own journey, I have used root verbs many times initially without adding any prefixes and have been able to communicate well.
 The credit goes to the friendliness and encouragement of the locals.

-Tips on Learning Bahasa Indonesia Fast
+Tips on Learning Bahasa Indonesia Fast for Beginners

 Below are my personal tips and tricks to learning the language.